YutingDuan22/TRIP_Team26/README.md

 Given the challenges of transfer learning, we switch to HAR with large language models.

+## Approach 2: Model Selection: Use Large Language Model

 ```
 %cd Model Selection and Prompting
 ```

-## Approach 2: Model Selection: Use Large Language Model
 Our evaluation tests a variety of models that differ by developer (LLaMA vs. Mistral), number of parameters (7, 8, or 13 billion), instruction fine-tuning (included or not), and version (LLaMA 2 vs. LLaMA 3) in order to isolate which aspects of these models improve performance the most.
-Our best-performing model is Mistral-7b-Instruct-v0.3, which achieves strong performance of 40.14% consistency and 27.46% verifiability on the two low-level reasoning tasks.
+Our best-performing model is Mistral-7b-Instruct-v0.3, which achieves strong performance of 61.97% accuracy, 40.14% consistency, and 27.46% verifiability on the TRIP benchmark.